uhray/boilerplate/doc/boilerplate.md

 	shells/
 ```

-**API**<br>
+API

 By default, Uhray's boilerplate is setup for use with a MongoDB database, using Mongoose for database connectivity and querying.
-It also comes setup for the creation of a REST API built on top of [crud](https://github.com/uhray/crud) and [crud-mongoose](https://github.com/uhray/crud-mongoose), modules developed by Uhray which allow a developer to easily setup configurable Create (C), Read (R), Update (U), and Delete(D) capabilities for database resources.
+It also comes setup for the creation of a REST API built on top of [crud](https://github.com/uhray/crud#backend) and [crud-mongoose](https://github.com/uhray/crud-mongoose), modules developed by Uhray which allow a developer to easily setup configurable Create (C), Read (R), Update (U), and Delete(D) capabilities for database resources.
 Each resource file in the resources directory establishes the schema for that particular model and then defines the API routes for interacting with the resource.

-**Shells**<br>
+Shells

 In the server.js file in the Boilerplate directory, you can see where routes are configured for particular shells.
 When the server receives a request for a particular route, it responds with a rendered shell, a skeleton of static HTML & CSS that is sent to the client-side and immediately displayed before the frontend takes care of loading the remainder of the elements and data into the main body of the page.
 The advantage here is that we can update data on the frontend as we move between pages without re-requesting the content.
 This makes for a faster and more seamless user experience with fewer page loads/refreshes.
 Of course you can have different shells load when different styling is desired between pages by configuring routes in the *server.js* file.

 #### Frontend Organization